WPIRoboticsEngineering/RBE3001_nucleo_firmware/README.md

 Welcome to the first RBE3001 lab session!
 This is going to be great!
 Below you will find instructions to install and set up the firmware for the nucleo-f746zg board.
+# BEGIN Private machine, not Lab machines

-# Driver and udev rule
+## Driver and udev rule
 The nucleo needs a udev rule installed in

 /etc/udev/rules.d/98-openocd-udev.rules